Skip to content

 Under FreeBSD or Linux

-If you want to use Virtualbox, here is the BSDRP Virtualbox shell lab script.
+If you want to use VirtualBox, here is the BSDRP VirtualBox shell lab script.

 fetch "https://raw.githubusercontent.com/ocochard/BSDRP/master/tools/BSDRP-lab-vbox.sh"